IBM/augment-visual-recognition-detection-of-low-resolution-human-faces/README.md

 ![](https://raw.githubusercontent.com/IBM/pattern-images/master/watson-studio/new_notebook.png)

-* Now select the `From URL` tab to specify the URL to the notebook `Put Url` in this repository.
+* Now select the `From URL` tab to specify the URL to the notebook- https://github.com/IBM/augment-visual-recognition-detection-of-low-resolution-human-faces/blob/master/notebook/Augment_Visual_Recognition.ipynb

 ![](/doc/source/images/New_Notebook.png)

 * Click the `Create Notebook` button.

-### 3.5 Add Tensorflow Object Detection API files
+### 4.5 Add Tensorflow Object Detection API files

 * Add `Object_Detection.zip` file, created/downloaded in [this section](#31-data-preparation), to Object Storage.
 In Watson Studio, go to your project default page, use `Find and Add Data` (look for the 10/01 icon) and its `Files` tab
 * Click browse and upload `Object_Detection.zip` file